-A combination of historical and genetic research shows that flight attendant Dugas, a French-Canadian flight attendant, who became the human epicenter of the US AIDS crisis of the 1980’s was simply one of many thousands of the infected in the years before HIV was recognized.
+A combination of historical and genetic research shows that flight Dugas, a French-Canadian flight attendant, who became the human epicenter of the US AIDS crisis of the 1980’s was simply one of many thousands of the infected in the years before HIV was recognized.

 Research by a historian from the University of Cambridge in the UK and the genetic testing of decades-old blood samples by a team of US scientists has demonstrated that Dugas was not the epidemic’s ‘Patient Zero’.